YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -R[EGION]=region-list | -R[EGION] region-list

-* The region-list identifies the target of DUMPFHEAD. region-list may specify more than one region of the current global directory in a list.
+* The region-list identifies the target of DUMPFHEAD.
+The region-list may specify more than one region of the current global directory in a list.
 Regions are case-insensitive, separated by a comma, and wildcards can be used to specify them.
 Any region-name may include the wildcard characters * and ? (remember to escape them to protect them from inappropriate expansion by the shell).
 Any region name expansion occurs in M (ASCII) collation order.
 INTEG processes regions based on the order specified in the list after wild-card expansion.

-* DUMPFHEAD REGION requires the environment variable ydb_gbldir to specify a valid Global Directory.
-For more information on defining ydb_gbldir, refer to `Chapter 4: “Global Directory Editor” <./gde.html>`_.

 * The REGION qualifier is incompatible with the FILE qualifier.